 Yes.
 These are expenses of predator control, almost always lethal.
-Cattle and Calves on Feed
+Cattle and Calves on Feed surveys monthly to provide information on Cattle on Feed in feedlots with 1,000 head or more capacity.

 12.14 Total Cattle on Feed Inventory